 Gross sales price of assets sold excluding securities (not gains or losses) should be reflected on the appropriate line.
 All remaining income items should appear on the "Other Income" line.
-Do not list non-receipts such as discounts or receipts from sales of securities unless a security dealer.
+Do not list non-receipts such as discounts or receipts from sales of securities, unless a securities dealer.

-- Line 3a.
-Enter the total from RCT-106, Page 2, Table 3, Column A, Sales within Pennsylvania. - Line 3b.
-Enter the total from RCT-106, Page 2, Table 3, Column B, Sales within and outside Pennsylvania. - Line 3c.
-Divide Line 3a by Line 3b, calculate to six decimal places and multiply by 90.
-(Table 3, Line D, from RCT-106, Page 2.)
+- Line 3A.
+Enter the total from RCT-106, Page 2, Table 3, Column A, Sales inside Pennsylvania. - Line 3B.
+Enter the total from RCT-106, Page 2, Table 3, Column B, Sales inside and outside Pennsylvania. - Line 3D.
+Divide Line 3A by Line 3B, calculate to six decimal places.